 Related: How to create a food budget >>

-#2: Saving Money on Bills and Fees
+#2: Saving Money On Bills and Fees

-First, is there anything you’re paying for that you rarely use – maybe a pricey membership to the gym although you rarely go or premium TV channels you don’t watch?
-If so, these are places to cut.
+Young woman pays bills First, is there anything you’re paying for that you rarely use – maybe a pricey membership to the gym you rarely workout at or premium TV channels you don’t watch?
+Your phone contract might be costing you big money, too.
+If so, make a list – these are fast places to cut.

 Second, see if there are lower-cost options for some of these expenses.
 Consider ditching cable and going for a streaming TV service.
-Your phone contract might be costing you big money, too.
-If you can get out of the contract and don’t mind a simpler phone, a prepaid phone could save you money on your cell phone bill.
+Try working out at home or at the ‘Y.’ Find out if you can get out of your cell phone contract and switch to a simpler phone.
+A prepaid model could save you substantial money on your cell phone bill.

-Finally, if there are bills with variable costs – like gas, electric and water – see if there are ways to reduce your usage: The average American spends more than $2,000 per year on energy bills.
+Finally, if there are bills with variable costs – like gas, electricity and water – see if there are ways to reduce your usage: The average American spends more than $2,000 per year on energy bills.

 Related: More tips for saving money >>